This healthy hot chocolate is so rich, creamy, flavorful and absolutely delicious. And comes with all the goodness of walnuts and cocoa.

 Sweetener: I use honey or maple syrup.
 But other sweeteners are ok too.

 Flavors: Here I am using vanilla.
-But you can really use so many different flavors for a variety — cinnamon stick, grated nutmeg, orange zest or flavor, peppermint extract, a hint of almond flavor, cardamom, ginger or caramel sauce.
+But you can also try other flavors — cinnamon stick, grated nutmeg, orange zest or flavor, peppermint extract, a hint of almond flavor, cardamom, ginger or caramel sauce.
 Add instant coffee or espresso for a change.

-Salt: A pinch of salt enhances the sweetness even further.
+Salt: A pinch of salt enhances the sweetness and flavor.

 Below is a brief overview.
 Full recipe is at the end of post.